Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 VPP protection is secondary to any other avenue of recovery.
 As such, any recoveries reimbursed or credited to you by any third party will be deducted from the reimbursement amount.

-If the seller pays you a settlement equal to, or better than, the amount you are eligible to receive under VPP, you will not be eligible to receive any payments under VPP.
+If the seller pays and/or offers you a settlement equal to, or better than, the amount you are eligible to receive under VPP, you will not be eligible to receive any payments under VPP.

 Termination or Amendment